Tanzanian Abdulrazak Gurnah awarded Nobel literature prize

 —-

-Lawless reported from London.
-Associated Press writers Frank Jordans in Berlin and Cara Anna in Nairobi.
-Kenya, contributed.
+Lawless reported from London and Anna from Nairobi, Kenya.
+Associated Press writers Danica Kirka in London, Chinedu Asadu in Lagos, Nigeria. and Frank Jordans in Berlin contributed.

 —-